fbgallet/roam-extension-calendar/README.md

 - Events spanning multiple days.
 - Import from Google calendar.
-- Filter content with any page title
 - ...

+## Support my work

-If you want to encourage me to develop further and enhance this extension, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet).
+This extension represents a significant amount of work.
+If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet).
 Thanks in advance for your support! 🙏

 ---